dartmouth-cs98/artificien_pygrid_fork/README.md

 8. Finally, from the top-level directory in this repo, run `./run_local.sh`.
 9. You should soon see PyGrid running on port 5000 of your machine.
 10. When you are done testing, simply hit `CTRL-C` to end the PyGrid job.
 Then head back to the `postgres-start` directory, and run `docker-compose down`.

+Ideally, you should also test that the Docker build of your newly editied pygrid code succeeds.
+To do this, run `docker build -t my-pygrid .`, and make sure the build goes through successfully.
+This repo is set up to auto-push this image to DockerHub, so that we always have the latest copy accessible to us on the internet.
+You can view the process and messages associated with the Docker image build process and push to Dockerhub on the Github Actions tab of this repo.
+You can obtain the pushed image online at [Matt Kenney's Dockerhub](https://hub.docker.com/r/mkenney1/artificien_pygrid).